 Before you start quoting on virtual assistant jobs, it’s important to establish a pricing matrix.
 You may choose to charge by the hour, by the project or as a flat fee, depending on the type of work you’re completing.
 You need to consider how much you need to charge to not only cover living expenses, but other compulsory elements like tax, National Insurance and pension.

 It is inevitable that some clients will try to bargain with you, so it’s important to know how far you’re willing to drop in order to still make a living.
 Some virtual assistants in the market do have very low prices, so it may be tempting to try and compete.
 But, at the end of the day, you need to make every task worth your while!

 It’s also important to establish the scope of your services – as a London-based virtual assistant, what exactly will you be offering?
 Is it just straight administration, or can you assist with other tasks, such as copywriting or website design?

 A virtual PA job in the UK may have its benefits, but one of its pitfalls involves either engaging an accountant or taking charge of your finances yourself.
 You’ll need to decide whether you want to trade as a limited company or sole trader, what to do with VAT and how to make sure you have all the necessary records come tax time.

-There’s no point offering your virtual PA services if you can’t actually deliver on them.
+There’s no point offering your VA services if you can’t actually deliver on them.
 Make sure you have the appropriate technology to keep connected with clients and complete tasks required.
 This includes video conferencing tools such as a camera and microphone, all Microsoft Office software and a fast and consistent Internet connection.
 It would also work in your favour to be well-versed in mobile technology so you can work on the go, with access to a wide range of apps.